Skip to content

 What are construction change orders?

 Construction change orders are documents that detail the addition or removal of work from the original scope of a project that was agreed on by the contractor and their client prior to any work being done.
-This may mean changing design, adjusting the timeline of a project, altering the price, schedule delays or any other significant change that comes up.
+This may mean changing design, adjusting the timeline of a project, altering the price, adjusting the project scope, schedule delays or any other significant change that comes up.

 A change order must be agreed upon–usually in writing–by the two parties relevant to it prior to any action being taken.
 This may mean agreement between a project owner, general contractor and subcontractor, between an owner and general contractor, or any other group of contractually bound parties.
 The party who proposes the change in the contract language in first place will detail the exact scope change so that they can be signed off on by the other party.

 While change orders are needed constantly across construction industry for both commercial and residential jobs, you should be careful about when and how you use them.
-They can dramatically change the timeline, contract terms and costs of a project, and should be treated as such.
+Change orders can dramatically change the timeline, contract terms and costs of a project, and should be treated as such.

 Reasons for change orders in construction – what causes them?